SarthakMishra/codemap/README.md

 ⚠️ **DEVELOPMENT STATUS**: CodeMap is currently in active development and testing phase.
 Use with caution in production environments.

 CodeMap is a powerful CLI tool that generates optimized markdown documentation from your Python codebase using tree-sitter analysis.
-It analyzes source code, creates repository maps, generates ERD diagrams, and produces markdown files that can be used as context for LLMs.
+It analyzes source code, creates repository maps, and produces markdown files that can be used as context for LLMs.

 ## Features